mheap/nexmo-developer/_documentation/en/voice/voice-api/ncco-reference.md

 Option | Description | Required
 -- | -- | --
 `uuid` | The unique ID of the Call leg for the user to capture the speech of, defined as an array with a single element.
 The first joined leg of the call by default. | No
 `endOnSilence` | Controls how long the system will wait after user stops speaking to decide the input is completed.
-The default value is `2` (seconds).
-The range of possible values is between 1 second and 10 seconds. | No
+The default value is `2.0` (seconds).
+The range of possible values is between `0.4` seconds and `10.0` seconds. | No
 `language` | Expected language of the user's speech.
 Format: BCP-47.
 Default: `en-US`.
 [List of supported languages](/voice/voice-api/guides/asr#language). | No
 `context` | Array of hints (strings) to improve recognition quality if certain words are expected from the user. | No `startTimeout` | Controls how long the system will wait for the user to start speaking.
 The range of possible values is between 1 second and 10 seconds. | No